besch/youtube-dubbing-server/ARCHITECTURE.md

   - `getCompletedTranscriptionSegments` (Protected): Fetches the single completed transcription row for a video.
   - `getCompletedAudioChunks` (Protected): Fetches all completed audio chunks for a specific language/voice.
   - `generateAudioChunk` (Protected): Client-callable action for the Chrome Extension to request generation of a specific audio chunk on-demand (e.g., for seeks or continuous playback).
+    - **Authorization:** Checks if the user is authenticated and has a premium subscription if the requested voice is an OpenAI or Google TTS voice (which are considered premium).
+Returns a `FORBIDDEN` (403) error if a non-premium user attempts to use a premium voice, or `UNAUTHENTICATED` (401) if the user is not logged in for such a request.
+Free browser-based TTS voices are not handled by this server action.
   - `updateHistory`, `toggleFavorite`, `getFavoriteStatus`, `getFavorites`, `getHistory`, `getSuggestedVideos`, `translateVideoTitle` (Protected): Unchanged.
 - **Internal Actions (`videoInternal.ts` - Called by Supabase Functions):**
   - `internalRequestFullTranscription`: Called by `on-download-complete`.
 Gets full audio URL, starts Replicate job, updates the single `transcription_segments` row (status: `processing`).